 Manually control ECDN server selection

-IBM Cloud Video player during playback, by default, connects to the nearest available ECDN servers.
+IBM Watson Media player during playback, by default, connects to the nearest available ECDN servers.
 Player sends a HTTPS ping request to all the registered ECDN servers for that location to determine the nearest server.
 The server that responds the quickest is designated the nearest one, and player connects to it to download the video stream.
 This dynamic selection works for most deployments, and is repeated periodically to ensure a smooth viewing experience.

 Optionally, you can also precisely control what ECDN servers players connect to.
 On a per-location basis you may specify a blacklist or whitelist of local IP address subnets.
 When enabled, ECDN servers will only respond to playback requests as per this list.